 This workshop is the core component of the sixth and final module in the Going Global program.
-It will provide a deep dive into the commercial development of cell and gene therapies through global regulatory pathways.
+It will provide a deep dive into the pre-authorisation product development of existing and emerging cell and gene therapies from a regulatory scientific and strategic perspective, and through global regulatory pathways.

-Duncan Mackay (Director, Regulatory Affairs, ERA Consulting Ltd UK) will discuss utilising a classic “what, where, why, when, who and how” approach to engage with regulatory agencies to validate and adjust plans in a dynamic environment.
-He will also explore accelerated pathways and incentives and how to prepare for success in attaining these.
+ERA Consulting (UK) Ltd will discuss strategies for engagement with regulatory health authorities to optimise plans in a rapidly evolving field.
+They will also explore accelerated pathways and incentives that can be leveraged to facilitate the development of advanced therapies/regenerative medicines, and how to prepare for success in attaining these.

-The workshop will be interactive with each session beginning by drawing upon experience, ideas and issues faced by the participants before moving into more formal presentations and finishing with a summary of key learning points.
-Sessions will be designed to address often overlooked or poorly planned issues such as sourcing, distribution and final product delivery (how to get the therapy to and into the patient).
+The workshop will be interactive, centred around themed presentations and finishing with a summary of key learning points.
+Sessions will be designed to address often overlooked or poorly planned issues in product development.

 In addition to attendance at the workshop for one company representative, registration includes: